RWS/studio-api-docs/articles/gettingstarted/building_a_plugin.md

 * The plug-in package, `MyPlugin.sdlplugin` which contains all of the above, together with the plug-in package manifest. </br>

 After all the relevant information was added, build the project.
-Plugin can be found at the following local path *<var:PluginPackedPath>* if the default path wasn't changed. </br>
+Plugin can be found at the following local path *Var:PluginPackedPath* if the default path wasn't changed. </br>

 If in the console following error appears: `Error 1 Failed to locate ResGen.exe and unable to compile plug-in resource file...` please make sure you have installed [.Net Framework 4.8](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48).

-Now, we are ready to deploy the plug-in package in <Var:ProductName>.
+Now, we are ready to deploy the plug-in package in Var:ProductName.
 See [Plug-in deployment](plugin_deployment.md).